-Why Divers Keep Coming Back to the Caribbean
+Why Divers Keep Returning to the Caribbean

 Not every island is the same.
 On some islands, you dive for the chance to see sharks, on others for wrecks or steep walls.
-On a few islands, you don't even need a boat: you walk into the water, and the reef is already beneath you.
+On a few islands, you don't even need to take a boat: you walk into the water, and the reef is already below you.
 Bonaire is the best example of this.
 Not the only answer, but one of the most consistent and accessible choices in the region.

 Wrecks, Reefs, and Clear Water:

-The main types of diving
+The most important types of diving

 Reef and wall diving